About Us

 Jessica Bergen

-Jess has been the head field hockey coach at Westfield State University for ten seasons.
+Jess is the Head Coach of Trinity College.
+Prior to Trinity College, she was the Head Coach of Westfield State University.
 Bergen has coached 20 NFHCA Academic All-Americans and 5 Little East Conference All-Stars.
-A Level II USA Field Hockey accredited coach, Bergen has been actively involved in the Futures field hockey program as well.
+A Level III USA Field Hockey accredited coach, Bergen helps lead the USAFH NEXUS Region 3 and 4.
 Prior to coaching at Westfield, Bergen spent two seasons as an assistant coach at Springfield College where she earned a master of science in exercise science before accepting the varsity field hockey coach position at Southwick-Tolland Regional High School.
 Bergen spent her undergraduate playing career at Skidmore College where she earned varsity letters for her participation on four nationally ranked teams.
 During her tenure at Skidmore the program played in four Liberty League Championships and earned two NCAA tournament appearances to the second-round.

 ×